-To download and deploy the Carbon Black appliance, log into vCenter, then navigate to my.vmware.com and copy the Carbon Black Cloud Workload OVA URL (available at GA).
+To download and deploy the Carbon Black appliance, log into vCenter, then navigate to my.vmware.com and copy the Carbon Black Cloud Workload OVA URL.

 Once you have the URL, select the virtual machines or data center where you want to deploy the appliance and click Deploy OVF Template.
 Paste the OVA link in the URL field that appears in the pop-up module.

 Next, you’ll provide the details for setting up the appliance, including giving it a name and location, selecting storage and networks for the appliance, and creating admin credentials.
 Once the appliance is created, navigate to the appliance IP address in your web browser and provide the credentials you included during the installation to log in.